 Understanding and Generosity

-There is great value in exploring a couple’s personality match to gain a clearer understanding of self, our partner, and how our styles impact our relationship.
+There is great value in exploring a couple’s personality match to gain a clearer understanding of self, our spouse, and how our styles impact our relationship.
 Identifying similarities and differences helps couples understand the dynamics of their relationship more clearly, but generosity towards each another is still key to personality compatibility.
 If we choose to see our differences as GIFTS, we are drawn towards greater acceptance.
-When we concentrate on our partner’s strengths and complimentary style, we can appreciate and affirm rather than criticize.
+When we concentrate on our spouse’s strengths and complimentary style, we can appreciate and affirm rather than criticize.
 Since no personality style is better than another, we can choose to give up our superior attitudes as well.

 Balance Leads to Harmony